core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Additionally, if the used Recipient Context was created upon receiving this request and the message is not verified successfully, the server MAY delete that Recipient Context.
 When this behavior is specified by the application, it mitigates attacks that aim at overloading the server's storage.

+  If the server deletes the used Recipient Context in this particular circumstance, then this deletion does not require the server to initialize as invalid the Replay Window of any new Recipient Context created later within the Security Context (see {{ssec-loss-mutable-context-overflow}}).

 A server SHOULD NOT process a request if the received Recipient ID ('kid') is equal to its own Sender ID in its own Sender Context.
 For an example where this is not fulfilled, see {{I-D.ietf-core-observe-multicast-notifications}}.

 In addition, the following applies if the request establishes a long exchange and the server intends to reply with multiple responses.